 What Works to Make Progress on This Indicator

 Bandy, T., & Moore, K. A. (2008).
 What works for preventing and stopping substance use in adolescents: Lessons from

 experimental evaluations of programs and interventions [Electronic Version] Washington, DC: Child Trends.

 The National Registry of Evidence-based Programs and Practices, a project of the Substance Abuse and Mental Health Services Administration, is a searchable database of interventions for the prevention and treatment of mental health and substance abuse disorders.
 It allows users to refine searches by the rigor of the evidence for effectiveness, and by other parameters, such as age group of the target population.

-Students are defined as marijuana users when they answer “one or more times” to the question “On how many occasions (if any) have you used marijuana during the last 30 days?”
+Students are defined as current marijuana users when they answer “one or more times” to the question “On how many occasions (if any) have you used marijuana during the last 30 days?”
 Dropouts and students who were absent on the day of the survey are not included in the results.
-For detailed analysis of how those omissions may affect results, see: Johnston, L. D., O'Malley, P. M., Bachman, J. G., & Schulenberg, J. E. (2013).
-Monitoring the Future national survey results on drug use, 1975-2012.
+For detailed analysis of how those omissions may affect results, see Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., & Schulenberg, J. E. (2016).
+Monitoring the Future national survey results on drug use, 1975-2015.
 Volume I: Secondary school students .
 Appendix A. Ann Arbor: Institute for Social Research, The University of Michigan.

 Raw Data Source

 Appendix 1 – Marijuana Use in the Past Thirty Days Among 8th-, 10th-, and 12th-Grade Students: Selected Years, 1976-2015